My career path so far

-My career path since graduation has been a bit busy.
-After I finished my final exams I returned to SANCCOB in South Africa where I did my placement year, to help facilitate the new African penguin chick rearing unit.
-I stayed there for three months, then came back to the UK for graduation.
-After that I worked in two local restaurants to earn some money while looking for animal jobs.
-Three months later I got a job as a trainee Animal Keeper at Marwell Zoo in Winchester (maternity cover).
-I was there for a year and two months in the end.
-Initially, the sections we worked on were mostly mixed species, but after working there for three months the sections changed to taxonomic and I was transferred to the birds section to finish my maternity cover.
-After that I got a permanent position on the primates and small mammals section, and after a while I was being trained once a week with carnivores so I could help out if they needed it.
+I later got a maternity cover position as a trainee Animal Keeper at Marwell Zoo in Winchester.
+Initially, the sections we worked on were mostly mixed species, but after a few months the sections changed to taxonomic and I was transferred to the birds section.
+I later got a permanent position on the primates and small mammals section, and after a while I was being trained once a week with carnivores so I could help out if they needed it.

 The two most exciting parts of my career to date have been working in South Africa rehabilitating wild African seabirds and working in Dubai with King and Gentoo penguins.
 These two experiences are definitely at the top of the excitement list.
 Each experience has presented me with new challenges, new cultures, meaningful work, amazing animals, and lots of incredible people.

 For more information about Animal Behaviour and Welfare, please visit the BSc (Hons) Animal Behaviour and Welfare course page.
 For more information about our range of courses within the School of Biological and Marine Sciences, please visit the school page.

 If you would like to find out what other alumni are currently doing, please visit the biological, health, chemical and agricultural sciences interest area.